Aleksandr Dugin: Relationships with radical groups in other countries

-Support for Donald Trump
+Views on Donald Trump

-Dugin celebrated Trump's re-election, stating that "'Putinism' has triumphed in the United States" and advocating for Russian victory in the Russo-Ukrainian War.
+Following Donald Trump's re-election in 2024, Dugin celebrated the result, declaring that "'Putinism' has triumphed in the United States" and advocating for Russian victory in the Russo-Ukrainian War.
 He also said that "One of the ideologues of Trumpism, Curtis Yarvin, has declared that it's time to establish a monarchy in the United States.
 If Republicans gain a majority in both houses, what could stop them?"

-Fifth column
+Despite previously hailing Trump as an ally against "liberal globalism," Dugin expressed growing disillusionment with the U.S. leader during 2026.
+He argued that Trump had moved away from his original 'Make America Great Again' (MAGA) principles and aligned more with neoconservative interests, leading him to conclude that engaging with Trump in his current form was inadvisable.

+"Fifth column" rhetoric

 The typical rhetoric about the fifth column as foreign agents is used by Dugin for political accusations in many publications.
 In his 2014 interview published by Vzglyad and Komsomolskaya Pravda, he says, "A huge struggle is being conducted.
 And, of course, Europe has its own fifth column, its own Bolotnaya Square-minded people.
 And if we have them sitting idly and doing nasty things on TV Rain, Europe is indeed dominated and ruled by the fifth column in full swing.
 This is the same American riffraff."

 He sees the United States standing behind all the scenes, including the Russian fifth column.
 According to his statement, "The danger of our fifth column is not that they are strong, they are absolutely paltry, but that they are hired by the greatest 'godfather' of the modern world—by the United States.
 That is why they are effective, they work, they are listened to, they get away with anything because they have the world power standing behind them."
 He sees the US embassy as the center for funding and guiding the fifth column and asserts, "We know that the fifth column receives money and instructions from the American embassy."

 According to Dugin, the fifth column promoted the breakup of the Soviet Union as a land continental construction, seized power under Boris Yeltsin, and headed Russia as the ruling politico-economic and cultural elite until the 2000s.
 The fifth column is the regime of liberal reformers of the 1990s and includes former Russian oligarchs like Vladimir Gusinsky and Boris Berezovsky, former government officials like Mikhail Kasyanov, Boris Nemtsov, and Vladimir Ryzhkov, artistic, cultural, and media workers, the Echo of Moscow, the Russian State University for the Humanities, the highest ranks of the National Research University Higher School of Economics, a significant part of teachers of the Moscow State Institute of International Relations, and a minority part of teachers of the Moscow State University.